lima-vm/lima/website/content/en/docs/config/network/_index.md

 ### socket_vmnet
 #### Managed (192.168.105.0/24)

-[`socket_vmnet`](https://github.com/lima-vm/socket_vmnet) is required for adding another guest IP that is accessible from the host and other guests.
+[`socket_vmnet`](https://github.com/lima-vm/socket_vmnet) can be used for adding another guest IP that is accessible from the host and other guests, without depending on vz.
 It must be installed according to the instruction provided on https://github.com/lima-vm/socket_vmnet.

 Note that installation using Homebrew is not secure and not recommended by the Lima project.